neel-xyt/termux-desktop/README.md

 # termux-own-desktop
-it's own desktop of tarmux using xfce desktop. you using the tarmux GUI mod
+it's own desktop of tarmux using xfce desktop. easily use the tarmux GUI mod

 • lightweight size 2.2GB.
 # Frist